- Travel and Places»

 As we snaked along the way to the Grand Canyon, our hostess at the front of the car gave us information about all sorts of things; a very good guide.
 We learned about the history, specification of the train's cars and locomotives, plant and animal life, archaeology, and information about the Grand Canyon.
 In fact, the last part of the trip found most passengers taking advantage of a question and answer period by making a plan for touring the South Rim of the Grand Canyon National Park.
 Our hostess used a big map included in the Territorial Times (newspaper we all got focusing on the railway) to familiarize ourselves with distances between sites and structures so that our 3 1/2 hours at the canyon would be full of activity.
 This was extremely helpful and guaranteed our arrival back at the train for our 3:30 PM departure.
 The ride up to the canyon passed in no time at all and it was delightful (69 miles taking 2 hours and 15 minutes).

 1. The developed area is referred to as Grand Canyon Village.
+The town was planned by the park system and half the buildings were designed by architect Mary E. J. Colter.

 When you get back to the train for your departure to Williams, you will have hiked around to various places, but it is easy walking.
 You board the train at the precise time designated and the train leaves precisely on time - kinda like the "old days".